21 August 2019

-Scottish inventor William Murdoch was born - On this day in history
+Scottish inventor William Murdoch was born on 21 August 1754.

 William Murdoch, inventor of gas lighting, was born on 21 August 1754 at Lugar, near Cumnock.
 As a child, Murdoch was greatly influenced by his father John, an artillery gunner and the pair worked on inventions in a workshop at their home.